Home Parenting School Refusal Behavior: When is School Absence a Problem?

 Parents might start to notice these signs before the child is 18 years old.
 If such behavior lasts for more than four weeks or longer, it might affect the kid's social and academics.

-What are the Most Common Reasons for School Absence?
+Most Common Reasons for School Absence?

 • Ill parents